 What Not to Bring

-Do not bring cell phones or any pets, electronic devices (including tablets, game systems or iPods), personal sports equipment, firearms, weapons of any kind, fireworks, tobacco, alcohol or drugs.
+Do not bring cell phones or any pets, electronic devices (including cd players, Game Boys, and iPods), personal sports equipment, firearms, weapons of any kind, fireworks, tobacco, alcohol or drugs.

 ***Please note that peanuts/tree-nuts or peanut/tree-nut products are not allowed.

 Registration is open!